 What’s the difference between Medigap and Medicare Advantage in Ohio?

 Medigap and Medicare Advantage plans both help Medicare beneficiaries lower their healthcare costs.
 Medicare Supplements cover the costs that Original Medicare doesn’t pay, such as deductibles and copayments.

 On the other hand, Medicare Advantage plans offer more well-rounded coverage by providing the same benefits as Original Medicare plus extra benefits such as dental and vision.
 It’s essential to remember that you can’t have both a Medicare Advantage Plan and a Medigap plan simultaneously.

-How to Sign Up for Medicare Supplement/ Medigap Plan in Ohio
+How to sign up for Medicare Supplement plan in Ohio

 Ohio Medicare Supplement Plans offer several different benefits and levels of coverage.
 Since no two beneficiaries are the same, finding a plan that fits your unique needs can seem like an uphill battle.